Clinton poised for new year | Sampson Independent

 “The girls experiencing the finals was contagious.
 We’re hungry for the gold and I can see the eagerness not disappointment after last year.” he says with a laugh.
 “They’re a quality team and we’ve got a good group with us.”

-Last year, Clinton went from 3-2 to finishing out 25-3 and beating out their league handily at 10-0.
+Last year Clinton went from 3-2 to finishing out 25-3 and beating out their league handedly at 10-0.

 Reach Anthony McConnaughey at [email protected] or on Twitter @SampsonSports